chetan-tuteja/easy-binding/README.md

 ---

 ## Gradle Dependency
+Before we begin, I have written an article on [Medium about this library](https://medium.com/@chetan-tuteja/viewbinding-made-easy-with-the-power-of-kotlin-generics-7a8ddb97ae72) and its workings.
+Take a look if that interests you.
+Let's get started then.

 Firstly, and foremostly, you will need to enable ViewBinding for project, so do that in your gradle as follows :

 ```gradle